magentabusiness/magentabusiness.github.io/docs/samples/roltek/roltek.md

 ## Introduction

-This article contains instructions on how to configure ThingsBoard IoT platform and connect Roltek DC620 device.
+This article contains instructions on how to configure IoT Hub IoT platform and connect Roltek DC620 device.
-[ThingsBoard IoT](https://thingsboard.io/) platform is an open-source IoT platform for data collection, processing, visualization, and device management.
+[IoT Hub](https://docs.iothub.magenta.at/) platform is an open-source IoT platform for data collection, processing, visualization, and device management.
 It enables device connectivity via industry standard IoT protocols - MQTT, CoAP and HTTP and supports both cloud and on-premises deployments.
-ThingsBoard combines scalability, fault-tolerance and performance so you will never lose your data.
+IoT Hub combines scalability, fault-tolerance and performance so you will never lose your data.

-## Create Device On Thingsboard
+## Create Device On IoT Hub

-Login to your ThingsBoard platform and ppen "**Devices**" page.
+Login to your IoT Hub platform and ppen "**Devices**" page.

 ![image](/images/samples/roltek/tb1.png)